Abhi96k/All-About-React-Hooks/useContext/README.md

 - **React.memo**: Performance optimization
 - **Error Boundaries**: Error handling in React

+## 🆕 What's New in This Version

+- **Custom Hook**: `useDashboardContext()` for better context consumption
+- **Error Handling**: Clear error messages when context is used incorrectly
+- **Type Safety**: Proper TypeScript integration with undefined handling
+- **Better Developer Experience**: Intuitive hook usage with clear error feedback

 This example provides a solid foundation for understanding React Context and the useContext hook.
+The custom hook pattern makes context usage more robust and developer-friendly.
 Experiment with the code, add new features, and explore how context can solve real-world state management challenges!

-image.png